c-brenn/proxy/README.md

 # Proxy

-A simple HTTP proxy in Elixir, written for a college assignment.
+A simple HTTP proxy in Elixir, written for a college assignment, that can handle HTTP and HTTPS.

-At the time of writing, it does not conform to RFC standard yet and only supports HTTP requests.
+At the time of writing, it does not conform to RFC standard.

 ## Installation